MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMMigrationEntity.md

 ```

 ## DESCRIPTION
-The **Get-CMMigrationEntity** cmdlet gets the migration entity in Microsoft System Center Configuration Manager.
+The **Get-CMMigrationEntity** cmdlet gets the migration entity in Configuration Manager.
 A migration entity is an object to be migrated that is of any type that is supported by migration.

 > [!NOTE]